Shoulder Pain Country Life Acres, MO

 Country Life Acres, MO Shoulder Pain | Axes Physical Therapy

-Optimal movement health is imperative to not only carrying out daily tasks with ease, but to doing the things we love.
-At Axes, we focus on patient results for Country Life Acres, MO people of all ages by creating proven treatment plans catered to your injury, pain level, age, and desired activity level.
-Do not wait to get back to the activities you love and a pain-free life.
-Make an appointment online or reach out to our location nearest you.
+A well-functioning shoulder is essential to not only carrying out daily tasks with ease, but to doing the things we love.
+At Axes, we focus on positive outcomes for our Country Life Acres, MO clients by developing evidence-backed treatment plans catered to your injury, pain level, age, and how physically active you need to be.
+Do not wait to get back to the things you love doing most and a pain-free life.
+Schedule an appointment through our website or call our location most convenient for you.

 Services Offered